-- If waveform does not appear within minutes after monitoring is initiated, check the status bar for any faults or alerts that may indicate there is a problem.
-Touch the question icon for more information on a displayed message or see Table 15-22 on page 338. - During measurement, the tip of the finger being monitored by the cuff may show some coloring.
+- If ClearSight non-invasive blood pressure measurements vary from a reference measurement, assess the integrity of the HRS by performing an HRS calibration.
+An HRS calibration must be performed as part of the troubleshooting process.
+See Calibrate the Heart Reference Sensor on page 214. - If waveform does not appear within minutes after monitoring is initiated, check the status bar for any faults or alerts that may indicate there is a problem.
+Touch the question icon for more information on a displayed message or see Table 15-22 on page 351. - During measurement, the tip of the finger being monitored by the cuff may show some coloring.
 This is normal and will disappear within a few minutes of cuff removal. - During measurement, a conscious patient may notice slight pulsations in the finger to which the cuff is applied.
 These pulsations will stop momentarily during Physiocals.
 The patient should be made aware that these irregularities are normal and not caused by the patient's heart. - If the patient is responsive, instruct the patient to keep the hand relaxed and not tense the muscles or overstretch the hand. - Make sure that the blood flow to the hand is not (partially) obstructed, e.g. because the wrist is pressing on a hard surface. - Some situations, such as cold hands, may make it difficult to start monitoring.
 If the patient has cold hands, try to warm the hand.